 My greatest personal accomplishment

-In a nutshell, self-awareness and change are my greatest personal accomplishment.
+In a nutshell, to grow in self-mastery is my greatest personal accomplishment.

 My unique design point of view that sets me apart from others